NUISANCEMC/tutorials/interactive/README.md

 * `-w /output` execute the command in `/output` within the container An important caveat is that you don't have access to anywhere on the host machine that isn't the current working directory (but you can add other mountpoints etc if desired).

 Another caveat is that docker does not set up X11 forwarding from the container to the host, so opening GUI's from the container will report issues.
-This is solveable, but is system dependent, so I won't offer a general solution here...
+This is solveable, but is system dependent, so I won't offer a general solution here.
+Instead, please ensure that you have a version of ROOT installed locally, for which you can instructions here: https://root.cern/install/

 The rest of the tutorial will use singularity for the examples.
 If you're using docker, you can replace any instance of:
 ```